Introduction / History

 The Khatri are a trading and business caste, which originated in Punjab.
 Their name comes from the Sanskrit word "Kshatriya" which is the second of the four castes of Hinduism.
 In the early 19th century, they almost had a monopoly on trade in Punjab and Afghanistan.
 During the British times, they were the chief civil administrators.

 Khatris take their religion seriously.
-They celebrate traditional Muslim, Hindu and Sikh festivals and fasts as applicable.
+They celebrate traditional Muslim, Hindu and Sikh festivals and fasts depending on their religious community.
 Muslims will go to Masjid and for Haj pilgrimage.
 Sikhism was founded by Khatris and some of their well known leaders, Guru Nanak and Guru Govind, were Khatris.
-Hindu Khatri are staunch, practising Hindus.

 Like all other peoples of the world, Muslim Khatris needs the blessings and guidance that only Jesus Christ can offer.

 Ask God to raise up Muslim Khatris who are more desirous to know the truth than to stay in good standing with their neighbors.

 Ask God to send loving, committed workers to the Khatris in the near future.

 Pray the Muslim Khatris would no longer be hidden away from the influence of Christ.